BlakeTacklind/Tile-Creator/README.md

 * Walls under doors are still walls.
 Remove the wall that is directly underneath it or rename it to not start with `wall`
 * It's dumb software, something like the layer name `corridoor` has `door` and will try to create a door LOS
-* I have occasionally seen the definition somewhat shifted.
+* (fixed?)
+I have occasionally seen the definition somewhat shifted.
 Use `-x` and `-y` options to fix it in these cases

 ## Future Work

-* Create terrain
+* Create terrain more completely
-* CLEAN THE CODE
+* Clean up and organize code
+* Unit tests...
+* Walls that edge in on doors